william-lizr/william-lizr/README.md

 ## Hi there, I'm William 👋

-- 🌱 I’m currently learning Django
+- 🌱 I’m currently learning data mining in Python
-- 💼 I’m looking to collaborate on Python web scraping projects using Beautiful Soup
+- 💼 I’m looking to collaborate on web-based applications of R and Python using libraries such as htmlwidgets, plotly

 - Ask me about Neuroconstructivism and Deep Learning